 Consider signing up for Dissertation Boot Camp if you’re in the process of writing your thesis.
 SASS collaborates with the School of Graduate Studies to offer a comfortable, supportive, focused space for uncluttered thinking and writing.

-Graduate Writing Lab (9:00am to 12:00pm on Mondays and Thursdays in the Graduate Reading Room, Stauffer Library) is a drop-in graduate writing space, a consultation, and a workshop all in one.
+Graduate Writing Lab (9:00am to 12:00pm on Mondays and Thursdays) offers graduate writing space, consultation, resources, and community, whether in-person in Stauffer’s Graduate Reading Room or online, when in-person services are not available.
 Bring your writing and work in a quiet, supportive atmosphere with a professional academic writing consultant right there to help if you’re feeling stuck.
 All graduate students are welcome!

 This thesis manager is a useful planning tool that can help you feel in control and manage your time in graduate school.